wh-alice/mig_sql/asql/analysis-services/tutorials/lesson-1-create-a-new-tabular-model-project.md

 To learn more about the different types of tabular model projects, see [Tabular Model Projects &#40;SSAS Tabular&#41;](../../analysis-services/tabular-models/tabular-model-projects-ssas-tabular.md).
 To learn more about the tabular model authoring environment, see [Tabular Model Designer &#40;SSAS&#41;](../../analysis-services/tabular-models/tabular-model-designer-ssas.md).

 ## Next Steps
-To continue this tutorial, go to the next lesson: [Lesson 2: Add Data](../../analysis-services/tutorials/lesson-2-add-data.md).
+To continue this tutorial, go to the next lesson: [Add data](../../analysis-services/tutorials/lesson-2-add-data.md)